October 4, 2016

 - How many of the cases were resolved at the Ombudsperson level?

-During 2014-2015, 20 of 32 reported cases (62.5%) were resolved at the ombudsperson level.
-Remaining cases were either taken to FR&R, taken to Affirmative Action, not pursued, or are still being worked on.
-Some unit Ombudspersons did not report on the resolution of their cases.
+During 2014-2015, 21 of 33 reported cases (63.6%) were resolved at the ombudsperson level.
+Remaining cases were either taken to FR&R, referred to Affirmative Action or Human Resources, not pursued, or are still being worked on.
+Some surveys from the unit Ombudspersons did not report on the resolution of their cases.

 - How many cases were referred to the Senate Committee on Faculty Rights and Responsibilities or other offices? (e.g. Affirmative Action, Human Resources, etc.)